Werbschaft/kirby-upload-extended/README.md

 tinyPngKey | String | The valid API key of your account tinyPngResize | Bool | Images can also be resized by TinyPNG.
-Attention: per resize this uses one credit extra tinyPngResizeMethod | String | If the TinyPNG Resize is used, which method should be applied: https://tinypng.com/developers/reference/php#resizing-images excludeTemplates | Array | Array of templates to exclude excludePages | Array | Array of pages to exclude uploadLimit | Bool | Should other files, except images, be checked for size when uploaded uploadLimitMegabyte | Int | The Maximum Upload Limit.
+Attention: per resize this uses one credit extra tinyPngResizeMethod | String | If the TinyPNG Resize is used, which method should be applied: https://tinypng.com/developers/reference/php#resizing-images excludeTemplates | Array | Array of page templates to exclude excludePages | Array | Array of pages to exclude uploadLimit | Bool | Should other files, except images, be checked for size when uploaded uploadLimitMegabyte | Int | The Maximum Upload Limit.
 Files that are larger will be deleted immediately